Dishwasher Leaving White Marks on Glasses

 Rinse aid helps water sheet off glass surfaces quickly, reducing the time alkaline wash chemistry remains in contact with the glass surface during the rinse and dry phases.
 Keeping rinse aid at the correct level is as important for preventing etching as it is for preventing limescale marks.

 Wine glasses, crystal, vintage pieces, and any other glassware with sentimental or monetary value should be hand washed.
 No matter how carefully a dishwasher is maintained, repeated exposure to alkaline detergent and high temperatures will eventually etch most glassware.
-The dishwasher is practical for everyday glasses: your best glasses deserve individual attention.
+The dishwasher is practical for everyday glasses – your best glasses deserve individual attention.

-Cause 3: incorrect detergent or dosing
+Cause 3 – incorrect detergent or dosing

 Beyond the etching risk, incorrect detergent use can also simply leave white or grey residue on glassware without causing structural etching.
 This happens when detergent does not fully dissolve and rinse away during the cycle, leaving a soapy or powdery film on glass surfaces.

-Common causes include: loading glasses upside down so the detergent wash cannot fully rinse the interior, using detergent that is past its use-by date or has been stored in a damp environment and has clumped, running a short or eco cycle that does not use enough water temperature to fully activate or rinse away concentrated detergent tablets, or using the wrong product entirely (some users have mistakenly used washing-up liquid in a dishwasher, which produces foam that interferes with the wash action and leaves a soapy residue on everything).
+Common causes include – loading glasses upside down so the detergent wash cannot fully rinse the interior, using detergent that is past its use-by date or has been stored in a damp environment and has clumped, running a short or eco cycle that does not use enough water temperature to fully activate or rinse away concentrated detergent tablets, or using the wrong product entirely (some users have mistakenly used washing-up liquid in a dishwasher, which produces foam that interferes with the wash action and leaves a soapy residue on everything).

 If you suspect detergent residue rather than limescale or etching, running an empty cycle on the hottest programme with no detergent added will rinse the machine interior clean, and then running a normal cycle with fresh detergent should restore clean results.
+If the white marks come alongside dishes that are simply not getting clean, the issue may go beyond the rinse alone – see dishwasher not cleaning dishes properly for the wider diagnostic walk-through.

 In most cases, white marks on glasses are a maintenance or consumable issue rather than a machine fault.
 But if you have topped up the rinse aid and salt, descaled the machine, checked your detergent, and are still getting consistent white marks on every cycle, the machine may have a fault worth investigating.